PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_anomaly_detection_en.md

 # Time Series Anomaly Detection Pipeline Tutorial

 ## 1. Introduction to the General Time Series Anomaly Detection Pipeline
 Time series anomaly detection is a technique for identifying abnormal patterns or behaviors in time series data.
 It is widely applied in fields such as network security, equipment monitoring, and financial fraud detection.
 By analyzing normal trends and patterns in historical data, it discovers events that significantly deviate from expected behaviors, such as sudden spikes in network traffic or unusual transaction activities.
-Time series anomaly detection typically employs statistical methods or machine learning algorithms (e.g., Isolation Forest, LSTM), enabling automatic identification of anomalies in data.
+Time series anomaly detection enable automatic identification of anomalies in data.
 This technology provides real-time alerts for enterprises and organizations, helping them promptly address potential risks and issues.
 It plays a crucial role in ensuring system stability and security.

 ![](/tmp/images/pipelines/time_series/05.png)